Israel–Palestine relations: Current water use

 Israel does supply water, however, to the West Bank.
 Israel sells water to the West Bank at a rate of 53 MCM (million cubic meters) of water per year.
 Palestinians in the West Bank purchase about one third of their total water supply from Mekorot, Israel's national water agency.
 As is also true for Israel, most water is consumed in the Agricultural sector of the West Bank.
 Only about 5% of the West Bank is agricultural land.

 Under the Oslo II Accord, 80% of water from the above named sources goes to Israel, and 20% to the Palestinians living in the West Bank.

 Some argue that one reason Israel is so strict and careful with its water policy is because of how vulnerable the water supply naturally is.
 According to an Israeli Water Commission memorandum, "incorrect application of drilling on the West Bank could salinize the water reservoirs of the State of Israel."

+Over 80 percent of the water infrastructure in the Gaza Strip has sustained damage as a result of the Gaza war.
+Israel reconnected several main water pipes in northern Gaza to the Israeli water company Mekorot after previously cutting off the water supply during the conflict; however, residents reported that water was still not flowing.
+Local officials suspect that the pipes and the water distribution network in Gaza were compromised during the war.
+Additionally, wells that previously met some of the water demands before the war have also been damaged, with some contaminated by sewage and left untreated due to the ongoing conflict.
+Many wells in Gaza are simply unreachable as they are situated in war zones, in close proximity to Israeli military installations, or within forced evacuation areas.
+In May 2025, the UN Office for the Coordination of Humanitarian Affairs announced that fuel restrictions in Gaza were hindering water and sanitation services, as well as water purification operations.